Lotfullah21/HTML-CSS/html/10-open-graph-protocol/README.md

 ## Open Graph Protocol(OG):

-It consist fo metadata rules for describing the website when shared on social media platforms.
+It consist of sets of metadata rules for describing the website when shared on social media platforms.
 It helps the social media platform to create a preview of the shared web page.

-Introduced in 2010 by.
+Introduced in 2010 by Meta.

 The rules are almost same as metadata, but instead of `name` attribute, it uses `property` and the `content` remains the same.